 University of Houston's team thrives on team defense — and some showcase blocks.
 (Photo by F. Carter Smith)

-Nate Hinton is playing with a mask to protect his broken nose.
+Nate Hinton is sometimes playing with a mask to protect his broken nose.
 But he's still playing for his teammates.
 (Photo by F. Carter Smith)

 University of Houston's bench certainly brings it.
 (Photo by F. Carter Smith)